16 Top LMS Features for Successful Employee Training in 2026

 Look for customizable notification triggers (upcoming deadlines, new course assignments, overdue tasks) and delivery methods (email, in-app messages, push notifications).

-• Learners: Timely alerts reduce the risk of missed opportunities for learners.
+• Learners: Reduce the risk of missed opportunities and deadlines

 LMS reports turn training data into something you can use.